ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 and MAY be ignored.

-If a response contains both the `RateLimit-Reset` and `Retry-After` fields, the `Retry-After` header field MUST take precedence and the `RateLimit-Reset` field MAY be ignored.
+If a response contains both the `RateLimit-Reset` and `Retry-After` fields, `Retry-After` MUST take precedence and `RateLimit-Reset` MAY be ignored.

 # Examples